 Other events include the York Marathon hosted on campus each year which continues to attract over 18,000 people.

 If you’re a sports enthusiast, the University of York presents a tradition to compete against Lancaster University since 1974 in the annual Roses Tournament.
 Organised by their respective Students’ Unions, the event is hosted during the summer alternating between each university for the venue.

 House of Trembling Madness

 Classed as one of the world’s most famous streets, The Shambles is a narrow street with a lively history that dates back to the 13th century.
 Filled with an array of independent stores and colourful shop fronts, it is well-worth exploring this street.

 Famous for its Roman roots, one of the top York shops pays homage to the city’s historical past, House of Trembling Madness.
 Fully furnished with medieval antiques and artefacts, you’ll be transported back to the middle ages upon entering.
 Explore their selection of craft beers, ranging from Belgian ales to more contemporary flavours, stocking over 1,000 total.

-The annual York Literature Festival which was first established in 2007.
-Previously hosting a range of talented authors such as Michael Palin, Lucy Worsley, Simon Armitage, Germaine Greer and much more.
-Hosted in a range of venues, one of which has been York St John University itself.
-Enjoy listening in on talks with the authors, lectures and debates, a
+The annual York Literature Festival was first established in 2007.
+Previously hosting a range of talented authors such as Michael Palin, Lucy Worsley, Simon Armitage, Germaine Greer and much more you can enjoy listening in on talks with the authors, lectures and debates, a

 Are you a budding filmmaker?
 The Aesthetica Short Film Festival could be your next big break; submit a short film across any one of 11 categories.
 Or check out the York Early Musical Festival which celebrates over 500 years’ worth of musicians of the highest artistic standard.